-There are a couple more articles in the pipeline for this 2020 volume of the European Journal for Qualitative Research in Psychotherapy.).
+There are further articles in the pipeline for this 2020 volume of the European Journal for Qualitative Research in Psychotherapy.
+They will be put online as soon as they become available (and this introductory Editorial will expand accordingly).
 Watch this space...!

-Dr Linda Finlay, Editor, EJQRP, September 2020 Email: linda@lindafinlay.co.uk
+Dr Linda Finlay, Editor, EJQRP, July 2020 Email: linda@lindafinlay.co.uk